-Since the filing of Newcastle's Quarterly Report on Form 10-Q for the period ended September 30, 2009 on November 4, 2009, CDO VII failed additional over collateralization tests.
+In late 2009, CDO VII failed additional over collateralization tests.
 The consequences of failing these tests are that an event of default has occurred and Newcastle may be removed as the collateral manager under the documentation governing CDO VII.
 So long as the event of default continues, Newcastle will not be permitted to purchase or sell any collateral in CDO VII.
 If Newcastle is removed as the collateral manager of CDO VII, it would no longer receive the senior management fees from such CDO.
-As of February 17, 2010, Newcastle has not been removed as collateral manager.
-Newcastle does not expect the failure of these additional tests to have a material negative impact on our cash flows, business, results of operations or financial condition.
+As of February 17, 2011, Newcastle has not been removed as collateral manager.
+Newcastle does not expect the failure of these additional tests to have a material negative impact on its cash flows, business, results of operations or financial condition.
+As a result of this failure and new accounting guidance, CDO VII was deconsolidated effective January 1, 2010.

-As of February 17, 2010, CDOs IV, V, VI and VII, were not in compliance with their applicable over collateralization tests and, consequently, Newcastle was not receiving cash flows from these CDOs currently (other than senior management fees).
+As of February 17, 2011, CDOs IV, V and VI were not in compliance with their applicable over collateralization tests and, consequently, Newcastle was not receiving cash flows from these CDOs currently (other than senior management fees and interest distributions from senior classes of bonds Newcastle owns).
 Based upon Newcastle's current calculations, Newcastle expects these four portfolios to remain out of compliance for the foreseeable future.
 Moreover, given current market conditions, it is possible that all of Newcastle's CDOs could be out of compliance with their over collateralization tests as of one or more measurement dates within the next twelve months.